nezix/NeighborSearchGridBurst/README.md

 ---------------

 ## This is a fast, parallel (C# job system) and vectorized (Burst compiled) code for Unity for k-neighbor search.
-For some data, it can be faster than using a KDtree (can be 25 times faster than fast KDTree KNN from https://github.com/ArthurBrussee/KNN.
+For some data, it can be faster than using a KDtree (can be 25 times faster than KNN from https://github.com/ArthurBrussee/KNN.

 #### Best case scenario: uniformly distributed points in space
 #### Worst case scenario: nearly all points close to each others and some points far from the cluster